-- Until you eliminate your allergies with the best allergy elimination kit I know of, or the Neuroliminal Training CD for Candida, stay away from food you are allergic to.
+- Until you meet your allergies with the best allergy combating kit I know of, or the Neuroliminal Training CD for Candida, stay away from food you are allergic to.

 “I have followed your advice and purchased The Allergy Kit together with CandElim.

 The Allergy Kit has helped tremendously with the side-effects of the detox.

 I also think that my candida is more under control now.”
 Agnies